elastisys/compliantkubernetes/docs/user-guide/long-term-log-retention.md

 ## Exporting logs for long-term storage

 To enable long-term log retention we instead recommend using [Elasticdump](https://github.com/elasticsearch-dump/elasticsearch-dump).
-This tool can export logs from OpenSearch within Compliant Kubernetes on a per document basis in either CSV or JSON format, allowing other tools to process the logs and ship them somewhere else.
+This tool can export logs from OpenSearch within Welkin on a per document basis in either CSV or JSON format, allowing other tools to process the logs and ship them somewhere else.
 It can also perform transformations, compress using Gzip, and write them into a file or send them to S3 object storage.

 Using this tool, along with the REST API of OpenSearch, then it is possible to create scripts to export logs for long-term storage using a Kubernetes CronJob.